 For my mom, I stopped blogging.
 Ha ha, any of you early bloggers out there may think I stopped blogging because Heather Armstrong (Dooce.com) and I had a fight a million years ago.
 I wish it were that easy.
-I stopped blogging because it hurt my mom’s feelings over and over again.
-I did not how to reconcile integrity in my writing with breaking my mom’s heart so I stopped.
+I stopped blogging because it hurt my mom’s feelings.
+Again and again she told me how my words hurt her.
+Then I let her feedback dictate the terms of what I wrote.
+Ultimately, I did not how to reconcile integrity in my writing with breaking my mom’s heart so I stopped blogging.
 Sure, in her defense, maybe I could have been more mature about how I shared.
-I think if I had trusted myself, (maybe) I would have arrived at a place where my mom would feel less pain and more pride regarding the words I put out to the world.
+I think if I had trusted myself, I would have gained that maturity.
+I think I have.
+I bet if I had kept writing, I would have arrived at a place where my mom would feel less pain and more pride regarding the words I put out to the world.
 If not, at least I would have learned to stand in my own space, not hers.
 At least I would have the confidence to know that I am not trying to hurt her.
-Instead I was weak.
+Instead I was weak and I did not have faith in either of us to grow.
+As a result, I was careful.
 I went out of my way not to hurt my mom’s feelings.
-I always managed to hurt them anyway.
-I promise you that writing this will might hurt her feelings now.
-As a result, our relationship evolved.
-Now I simply avoid any sort of complicated interaction.
-I try to agree with her.
-I support her perspective and try to reassure her that things are ok.
-I only wish I would have seen that it would be ok.
-In truth, I think my mom and I were much closer when we were dialoguing about how I was hurting her online.
-I wish I would have trusted myself.
-I want to give that openness to my sons.
-Sure, it be painful to view yourself through someone else’s lens.
+And of course, by trying not to hurt her feelings, I always managed to hurt them anyway.
+My guess is that writing this will may hurt her feelings now.

 It was July, 2014 and we were staying in Killarney, Ireland.
 It was our last day at our quirky bed and breakfast.
 We were sitting at breakfast in a room full of hotel guests.
 I suggested we stay at this bed and breakfast because I know my mother in law loves quaint bed and breakfasts.
 As breakfast finished, my mother-in-law looked up at me and proclaimed,

-I felt embarrassed that she called me out this way.
+I felt embarrassed that she publicly called me out this way.
 I felt sad that I had made her sad.
-Then she sat there quietly staring at me.
+Then she sat there quietly glarring at me.

 “Seriously.
-I know where telling the truth gets me.”
+I know where opening my mouth gets me.”

 We were at a little family owned pub restaurant in Eastern Wales a few miles from Tintern Abbey.
 My mother-in-law asked that we order three desserts to share.
 The yummy desserts arrived.
 My mother-in-law sat at the table while Dave and the boys first stood and then eventually sat around her.
 She took a few large bites.
 Abruptly she swatted at Eli.

-She decided Eli had taken too much of the mutually shared desserts.
+She decided Eli had taken too much of the mutually shared desserts and told him as much.
 I was watching.
 Regardless, reality had no impact.
 She looked at Eli, who was standing there holding a clean spoon, and assumed he was the one stealing all of her precious dessert.
-Both Dave and Kyle each had taken a few bites.
-Eli had not had taken any.
-After she started scolding Eli, Dave and Kyle stopped eating.
-Undeterred, she was convinced.
-She continued berating Eli (age 11), the youngest person in our group.
+Both Dave and Kyle had taken a few bites.
+Still Eli had not had taken any.
+After she started scolding Eli (again), Dave and Kyle stopped eating.
+Undeterred, like a fast move train, she was convinced so she scolded and berated Eli (age 11), the youngest person in our group.
 Dave, snapped, asking her to stop.

-“Mom, he is not eating your dessert.
+“Mom, he is not eating your dessert!
 He has not had any dessert.
-I thought you suggested we all share.”
+I thought you suggested we all share.
+Mom.
+Leave him alone.”

 She would not stop yelling at Eli.
-Dave demanded she leave Eli alone, urging,
+Dave circled her and demanded she leave Eli alone, urging,

 “Mom, knock it off!
 Eli is not eating your dessert!
 Really!
 You need to stop this now!”